raspberrypilearning/getting-started-with-node-red/worksheet.md

 1. Remove your **Turn on** and **Turn off** inject nodes by clicking the node and pressing **Delete** on the keyboard.
 We no longer need these, as we will be controlling the LED using a physical button.

 1. Now we need to add a Raspberry Pi GPIO input node.
-This is the node with the raspberry symbol on the left.
+This is the node with the raspberry icon on the left.
 Set up this node to receive input from your physical button as follows:

   ![Set up the button node](images/set-up-input.png)